Mobile Food Facilities

 How to Obtain a Permit

-To obtain a mobile food facility permit and commissary permit, complete the Mobile Food Facility Permitting Application(PDF, 517KB).
-The application submitted must include:
+To obtain a mobile food facility and commissary permit, complete the Mobile Food Facility Permitting Application(PDF, 1012KB) and the Mobile Food Facility Commissary Application(PDF, 1MB)

 2. Tentative menu and/or types of food to be sold, stored, prepared